Rosettea/Hilbish/docs/api/hilbish/hilbish.module.md

 Hilbish uses this package as its Lua runtime.
 You will need to read it to use it for a native plugin.

+## Interface fields
+- `paths`: A list of paths to search when loading native modules.

 ## Functions
 ### load(path)
 Loads a module at the designated `path`.